OceanDynamicsUConn/GroupManual/README.md

    (This applies even if the student wants to pursue a career in industry or government or the third sector.)
 The PI also works with students from other groups, serving as their associate advisor.
-   For Cesar, mentoring is one of the satisfying fun parts of his job.
+   For Cesar, mentoring is one of the satisfying parts of his job.
 He dedicates a lot of time to his students, but also expects a lot from them.

 4. **Serve the department**: